getsentry/sentry-cocoa/develop-docs/README.md

 Date: October 24th 2022
 Contributors: @marandaneto, @brustolin and @philipphofmann

-We decided not using the `NSRange` type for the `failedRequestStatusCodes` property of the `SentryNetworkTracker` class because it's not compatible with the Specification, which requires the type to be a range of `from` -> `to` integers.
+We decided not to use the `NSRange` type for the `failedRequestStatusCodes` property of the `SentryNetworkTracker` class because it's not compatible with the specification, which requires the type to be a range of `from` -> `to` integers.
 The `NSRange` type is a range of `location` -> `length` integers.
-We decided to use a custom type instead of `NSRange` to avoid confusion, the custom type is called `SentryHttpStatusCodeRange`.
+We decided to use a custom type instead of `NSRange` to avoid confusion.
+The custom type is called `SentryHttpStatusCodeRange`.

 ### Manually installing iOS 12 simulators